3urobeat/display-input-switcher/README.md

 Your supported inputs are listed right below.
 Find the two you want to switch between.
 Set both values (they are in hex) in the script at INPUT_1 & 2.
 You may set a description for both inputs to make the script's output more readable.

+> [!TIP]
+> If you always only switch away to one input from this system, you can leave INPUT_2 empty.
+> This will skip getting the currently selected input to determine which input to switch to and directly switch to INPUT_1, saving you some time.

 Lastly, if you are sometimes using a third input, you can configure the script to switch to a default input instead of failing.
 Uncomment the optional setting 'DEFAULT_INPUT' and set it to one of the configured inputs.